isc-projects/kea/doc/sphinx/arm/classify.rst

 examines the three options - NTP, SMTP, and POP3 - and returns any that the client requested.
-As the NTP server was defined twice, the server chooses only one of the values for the reply; the class from which the value is obtained is unspecified.
+As the NTP server was defined twice, the server chooses only one of the values for the reply; the class from which the value is obtained determined as explained in the previous paragraph.

 .. note::